Tunnel Reservoir

 The Final LCCP describes how the proposed transaction and related agreements conform to and fulfill all requirements of the 2003 Settlement Agreement and Stipulation.

-California Public Utilities Commission Approval of the Donation of Land to the California Department of Forestry and Fire Protection
+Transfer of Land to the California Department of Forestry and Fire Protection

 Updated Revised Final Land Conservation and Conveyance Plan - Tunnel Reservoir (Lands to be donated to CAL FIRE)